What Is The Rate Of Return Of A Delaware Statutory Trust?

 Yield is a specific rate of return.
 Below, we calculate the total return, which is not a yield.
 It is the terminal event of the investment (i.e., sale or dissolution) and captures interest, capital gains, dividends, and realized distributions.

-To sum up the differences, the rate of return can be yield or the total return.
+To sum up the differences, the rate of return can be the yield or total return.
 Yield is not the total return and is only present when distributions are made (whether to the invested or reinvested) during the holding period.

 Total Return

 In addition to cash flow, the total return includes any appreciation of your invested principal, which is tied to the appreciation of the DST's properties.
-If your initial basis appreciates a total of 20% over five years of holding, your principal will have increased to $600,000, or by $100,000.
+If your initial basis appreciated a total of 20% over five years of holding, your principal will have increased to $600,000, or by $100,000.

 We’ll add the cash flow to the appreciation to get the total return.
 We multiply our annual cash flow by 5 (years):